simonderschwabe/noLoopNN/README.md

 # Examples

 The main() function in test_main.c contains an simple XOR example which should explain how to use the Neural Network in practice.
-Also the "make" command runs this example
+See build section.

 # Example Training Data file